 Language is incorporated into communications to students affected by the Law School's Mandatory Academic Support Policy about the potential effect on satisfactory academic progress standing and federal financial aid eligibility.

-The Law School's Financial Aid Office will send written communication independently to students who are placed on or removed from financial aid probation.
+The Law School's Office of Financial Aid will send written communication by email independently to students who are placed on or removed from financial aid probation.